 If you or someone you love has been affected by violence, hatred or abuse, the Victim Resource Center is here to help you rebuild your life.

 Violence or abuse can happen to anyone.
 Victims of violence or abuse sometimes feel isolated and alone, reluctant to reach out to others.
 You may experience feelings of fear, numbness and shock, helplessness, anger, anxiety, depression and even guilt or self-blame.
 You may have questions about how to cope with your physical injuries, how to heal from the emotional impact of your experiences, how to file a report with the police, and what the court process would be like for you.
 Or you may just want someone to talk to - someone who understands.

 Who We Are

-We are clinicians experienced in the areas of trauma, victimization, victim advocacy and the criminal justice system.
+We are Victim Services Specialists experienced in the areas of trauma, victimization, victim advocacy and the criminal justice system.
 We work directly with victims to make sure that they have access to community resources, medical services and the courts.
 Our services are always confidential and are provided at no cost.

 What We Do

 We provide crisis counseling and support for you and your loved ones.
 We assist with safety planning for you and your family.
 We act as a liaison with social service agencies, the courts and police.
 We make appropriate referrals to health, legal and other community services to ensure that each client gets the best possible care, advice, and support.
 We assist with filing for Victim Compensation.
 We offer training and consultation services to the community.